 Find out more about our Indigenous Knowledge work in the publications below.

-- Indigenous Knowledge Consultation Paper 2021 – IP Australia’s IK Consultation Paper 2021 provides information about the potential options and changes we are consulting on.
+- Indigenous Knowledge Consultation Paper 2021 – IP Australia’s IK Consultation Paper 2021 provides information about the potential options and changes we consulted on from 23 February to 31 May 2021.

 - Indigenous Knowledge Work Plan 2020-21 – IP Australia's Work Plan outlines the work we will be doing in relation to a range of IK initiatives in 2020 and 2021.